Angtian/NeMo/README.md

 ```

 ## Inference On Unlabeled datasets
+**Note: our approach can slightly adept to 6D pose estimation.
+This ability relief the requirement of bounding box, and allow the input image to have a roughly centered object and roughly fixed scale, but the requirement is not very strict.**

 We further provide a script to conduct NeMo inference on unlabeled datasets to generator pose predictions.
 To run the code (code/PredUnlabeledDataset.py):
 Firstly, download predtrained weight and the CAD model.